SufiyaMulla27/Sentiment-Analysis-with-Hugging-Face/README.md

 ## Features

-- **Sentiment Classification**: Classify text as positive, negative, or neutral.
+- **Sentiment Classification**: Classify text as positive or negative.
-- **User-Friendly Interface**: Simple command-line interface for input and output.
+- **User-Friendly Interface**: Simple User interface for input and output.
 - **Customizable Model**: Option to fine-tune or replace the pre-trained model for specific use cases.

 ## User Interface